‹ Back to The Vine

 At a minimum, you’ll need basic small business banking services so you can make deposits and withdrawals, easily pay vendors or accept customer payments, and manage your business’s finances on the go.
 With that, here are five basic needs to consider:

-- Transparent fees.
+• Transparent fees.
 Most major banks charge fees for their business banking services.
-These fees range from monthly maintenance charges to other hidden fees for things like transaction limits, overdrafts, or checks.
-To avoid these business banking fees, you have two options: get a clear understanding of exactly what your bank charges and when/why, or look for a bank with no monthly or hidden fees, like Bluevine Business Checking.
+To avoid these business banking fees, you have two options: get a clear understanding of exactly what your bank charges, or look for a bank with transparent pricing and a plan designed to minimize monthly maintenance fees, like Bluevine Business Checking.

 Small businesses need financing to grow—to invest in new inventory, launch marketing campaigns, or hire new employees.
 Finding a bank that offers the right financing options is key for your growth.
 Here are some common small business lending and financing options you might need: